nopara73/ZeroLink/README.md

 #### Retrieving Transaction Information

 Retrieving private transaction information from the blockchain is the [most challenging](https://hackernoon.com/bitcoin-privacy-landscape-in-2017-zero-to-hero-guidelines-and-research-a10d30f1e034) part of implementing any wallet that aims to not breach its users' privacy.
 Querying the balances of a central server obviously shares private information with that central server.
 Bloom filtering SPV wallets are [not a sufficient](https://groups.google.com/forum/#!msg/bitcoinj/Ys13qkTwcNg/9qxnhwnkeoIJ) way to go.
-At this time there are three types of wallet architechtures, those don't breach the privacy of the users:
+At this time there are three types of wallet architechtures, those do not breach the privacy of the users:
-- Full Nodes: Since they download all the transactions the network has nobody can tell who's interested in what transactions.
+- Full Nodes: Since they download all the transactions the network has nobody can tell who is interested in what transactions.
 - Full Block Downloading SPV Wallets: Such wallets download all transactions the network has from the creation of the wallet, consequently they do not need to wait weeks for [Initial Block Downloading](https://bitcoin.org/en/glossary/initial-block-download) and they do not store hundreds of gigabytes of blockchain data.
 They throw away what they do not need.
-There are currently three implementations of such wallet, all in the testing phase: [Jonas Schnelli's PR to Bitcoin Core](https://github.com/bitcoin/bitcoin/pull/9483), nopara73's [HiddenWallet](https://github.com/nopara73/HiddenWallet) and Stratis' [BreezeWallet](https://github.com/stratisproject/Breeze).
+There are currently three implementations of such wallet, all in the testing phase: [Jonas Schnelli's PR to Bitcoin Core](https://github.com/bitcoin/bitcoin/pull/9483), Ádám Ficsór's [HiddenWallet](https://github.com/nopara73/HiddenWallet) and Stratis' [BreezeWallet](https://github.com/stratisproject/Breeze).
 - [Transaction Filtered Full Block Downloading Wallet](https://medium.com/@nopara73/full-node-level-privacy-even-for-mobile-wallets-transaction-filtered-full-block-downloading-wallet-16ef1847c21): Which only exists as an idea to date.

 The good news is that there is an easier and user friendly way to achieve it.
 The post-mix wallet MAY accept deposits to be directly made to its addresses, without mixing.
 Since the input joining is disallowed there is no reason not to enable that.
 However if the post-mix wallet disables it, it can simply query all the Chaumian CoinJoin transactions and all its ZeroLink compliant children, since it is not interested in any other information.
 This would result in drastically better user experience, because it does not need to wait hours for blockchain syncing.